jonathanadhitama/southern/README.md

 - Server unit and feature testing with in-built PHPUnit from Laravel via $ `php artisan test`

 # Future Improvements
-- Import Characters script could be improved to use Laravel Job & Queue.
-This will import all characters in the background, which would improve performance.
+- Import & Update Characters script could be improved to use Laravel Job & Queue.
+This will run the process of importing and updating characters in the background, which would improve performance.